 This brings up the question, what can organizations do to foster healthier, more inclusive and equitable workplaces for their employees?

-How can your organization prevent burnout for women, BIPOC, and other underrepresented employees?
+How can your organization prevent burnout for women and BIPOC employees?

 Employers can take steps to support their employees and create a more equitable and supportive workplace, which will benefit both the employees, no matter their identities, as well as the organization as a whole.
 By taking intentional steps, organizations can reduce burnout, support their employees and their well-being, as well as create healthier and more productive work environments.